garrandall/popular-music-data/tracks/girlfriend-bow-wow-omarion.md

 All mine, all mine
 Shawty with me all the time (she be with me all the time) Stay hot, stay fly
-Keep her right by my side, (ohh, she's so beautiful) Yep, that's my boyfriend
+Keep her right by my side, (oh, she's so beautiful) Yep, that's my boyfriend
 Yep, that's my girlfriend
 Yep, that's my boyfriend